jamesthomasgriffin/cce-website/index.md

 ## How does it work?

-- The pixel colours (R, G, B) are interpreted as set of 3D points, this is the *Colour Cloud*
+- The pixel colours (R, G, B) are interpreted as set of 3D points, together they form the *Colour Cloud*
 - The colour cloud is not amorphous, it has a complicated shape
 - A statistical model is fitted to the colour cloud, capturing the shape of the colours
 - This model consists of points, lines and triangles, the points form a palette for the image